fivetran/dbt_microsoft_ads_source/README.md

 To connect your multiple schema/database sources to the package models, follow the steps outlined in the [Union Data Defined Sources Configuration](https://github.com/fivetran/dbt_fivetran_utils/tree/releases/v0.4.latest#union_data-source) section of the Fivetran Utils documentation for the union_data macro.
 This will ensure a proper configuration and correct visualization of connections in the DAG.

 #### Passing Through Additional Metrics
-By default, this package will select `clicks`, `impressions`, and `cost` from the source reporting tables to store into the staging models.
+By default, this package will select `clicks`, `impressions`, `spend`, `conversions` (coalesces source `conversions` and `conversions_qualified` fields), `conversions_value` (aliased from `revenue`), `all_conversions` (coalesces source `all_conversions` and `all_conversions_qualified` fields) and `all_conversions_value` (aliased from `all_revenue`) from the source reporting tables to store into the staging models.
 If you would like to pass through additional metrics to the staging models, add the below configurations to your `dbt_project.yml` file.
 These variables allow for the pass-through fields to be aliased (`alias`) if desired, but not required.
 Use the below format for declaring the respective pass-through variables:

 > IMPORTANT: Make sure to exercise due diligence when adding metrics to these models.
-The metrics added by default (taps, impressions, and spend) have been vetted by the Fivetran team, maintaining this package for accuracy.
-There are metrics included within the source reports, such as metric averages, which may be inaccurately represented at the grain for reports created in this package.
-You must ensure that whichever metrics you pass through are appropriate to aggregate at the respective reporting levels in this package.
+The metrics added by default have been vetted by the Fivetran team maintaining this package for accuracy.
+There are metrics included within the source reports, for example metric averages, which may be inaccurately represented at the grain for reports created in this package.
+You will want to ensure whichever metrics you pass through are indeed appropriate to aggregate at the respective reporting levels provided in this package.

 ```yml
 vars: